domingoclub/website/content/2021-03-23-domingo-club/2021-03-18-about/2021-03-18-about-en/_index.md

 With the desire to encourage fermented food and food waste recycling, we design and develop an incubator.

-!!! notes "What is an incubator"
+!!! notes "What is an incubator?"
     An incubator is a device that maintains the necessary parameters, such as temperature and humidity, for an environment suitable for the growth of mycelium (the vegetative part of fungi) and microorganisms of all kinds.

 ![](incubator-v-0-2-collage.png)